-In 1984, Russian computer engineer Alexey Pajitnov came up with a simple game.
+In 1984, Russian computer engineer Alexey Pajitnov developed a simple game.
 It allowed players to rotate and drop four-block shapes into place to create orderly rows.
 Tetris was an instant success and is still one of the most addictive games ever created.
-But the popular game comes with a surprising side effect found in popular psychology.
-“The Tetris Effect” can affect more gamers than just Tetris players.
-If you enjoy video games, be aware of The Tetris Effect and how your video game habits may be affecting your brain.
+However, the popular game has a surprising side effect in popular psychology.
+"The Tetris Effect" can affect more gamers than just Tetris players.
+If you enjoy video games, be aware of The Tetris Effect and how your game habits may affect your brain.

 What Is the Tetris Effect?

-The Tetris effect, or Tetris syndrome, occurs when something that we focus on for extended periods of time starts appearing in our thoughts, perceptions, and dreams.
-The term was coined by journalist Jeffrey Goldsmith in his Wired magazine article “This Is Your Brain on Tetris” in 1994.
+The Tetris effect, or Tetris syndrome, occurs when something we focus on for extended periods starts appearing in our thoughts, perceptions, and dreams.
+Journalist Jeffrey Goldsmith coined the term in his Wired magazine article “This Is Your Brain on Tetris” in 1994.

-After focusing on Tetris for longer periods, many players experience something strange.
-They start seeing forms that can be flipped and arranged, just like in the game, in everyday objects such as cereal boxes or buildings.
-They keep on thinking about ways that different shapes around them could fit together.
+After focusing on Tetris for longer periods, many players experience a strange phenomenon.
+They start seeing forms that can be flipped and arranged, like in the game, in everyday objects such as cereal boxes or buildings.
+They keep thinking about ways different shapes around them could fit together.
 In a way, their minds continue playing even after they have finished the game.

 And that’s not all.